ahmedmfz/Abou_Naja_Expense/README.md

 - Listener 2: sends email (queued)

 ## Assumptions
-- You have a mail catcher or SMTP for local (e.g., Mailhog on port 1025).
+- You have a mail catcher or SMTP for local (e.g., Mailtrap on port 587).
 - Notifications use the **database** channel only (no broadcast).
 - IDs are **UUIDs** for expenses.
 - `category` is an **enum backed by int** in the DB and transformed in resources.